Abner Louima (1966- )

 Abner Louima, an activist against police brutality, is unfortunately best known for being brutalized, sexually assaulted, and savagely beaten by New York Police Department officers in 1997.

-On the night of August 9, 1997, Louima was at Club Rendez-Vous in the Flatbush section of Brooklyn when a fight broke out between two female club goers.
+On the night of August 9, 1997, Louima was at Club Rendez-Vous in the Flatbush section of Brooklyn when a fight broke out between two female clubgoers.
 He and other men attempted to stop the fight just before police officers from the NYPD’s 70th precinct responded to a call reporting the disturbance.
-Once officers arrived on the scene, a fight between them and club goers commenced.
-Justin Volpe, a NYPD 70th precinct officer, was punched and believed—incorrectly, as it turned out—that Louima had done it.
+Once officers arrived on the scene, a fight between them and clubgoers commenced.
+Justin Volpe, an NYPD 70th precinct officer, was punched and believed—incorrectly, as it turned out—that Louima had done it.
 He arrested Louima on charges of disorderly conduct, obstructing police, and resisting arrest.

-Officer Volpe was found guilty in December of 1999 of assaulting Louima and threatening his life.
+Officer Volpe was found guilty in December 1999 of assaulting Louima and threatening his life.
 He was sentenced to 30 years in prison without the possibility of parole.
 Charles Schwartz, another NYPD 70th precinct officer, was convicted of assault on Louima in June of 2000 and sentenced to 15 years behind bars for assisting Volpe in the bathroom.
-Three other officers, Thomas Bruder, Michael Bellomo, and Thomas Wiese, were indicted in 2000 for trying to cover up the assault but their convictions were later overturned in 2002 due to a lack of evidence.
-Abner Louima was paid $8.7 million dollars as a result of a civil suit against the city, the largest police brutality settlement in New York City’s history.
-With the $5.8 million he kept after legal fees were assessed, he and his family established a charity in Haiti.
+Three other officers, Thomas Bruder, Michael Bellomo, and Thomas Wiese, were indicted in 2000 for trying to cover up the assault.
+Still, their convictions were later overturned in 2002 due to a lack of evidence.
+Abner Louima was paid $8.7 million as a result of a civil suit against the city, the largest police brutality settlement in New York City’s history.
+He and his family established a charity in Haiti with the $5.8 million he kept after legal fees were assessed.